zhiqin1998/bdc/readme.md

 General steps to synthesise annotations are as follows:
 1. Prepare your custom dataset following instructions [above](#preparing-custom-datasets)
-2. Run `train_classification.py` to train classification model and `test_classification.py` to obtain the confusion matrix for synthesising class labels
+2. Run `train_classification.py` to train the classification model and `test_classification.py` to obtain the confusion matrix for synthesising class labels
-3. Run `train_rpn.py` to train RPN model for synthesising bounding boxes
+3. Run `train_rpn.py` to train the RPN model for synthesising bounding boxes
-4. Follow steps in the notebooks to synthesise annotations and modify according to your desired synthetic setting (changing number of annotators, changing classification and RPN models, etc.)
+4. Follow the steps in the notebooks to synthesise annotations and modify according to your desired synthetic setting (changing the number of annotators, classification and RPN models, etc.)

 ## Citation
 If you find this work useful for your research, please cite our work as